-3.2.1.2 Distribution capabilities
+3.3.1.2 Distribution capabilities

-The distribution facility owners (DFOs) have an increasing demand for telecommunication as they deploy new applications, and require more visibility and control of the distribution system.
-Many of these new applications increase their operational capabilities and present benefits to the overall electrical system.
+The distribution facility owners (DFOs) have an increasing demand for telecommunication as they deploy new applications and require more visibility and control of the distribution system.
+Many of these new applications increase DFOs' operational capabilities and present benefits to the overall electrical system.
 Applications such as distribution automation, demand response, and supervisory control and data acquisition (SCADA) make the distribution system more flexible and dynamic, resulting in improved system reliability.
 The transmission utility telecommunication network could be further leveraged to help support these new applications, in particular for rural areas where telecommunication access and reliability may be a challenge, and where the possible duplication of telecommunication infrastructure can be avoided.
-Leveraging the same highly reliable telecommunication network will also support the expected increased data flow between the distribution system and the transmission system control centers.
+Leveraging the same highly reliable telecommunication network will also support the expected increased data flow between the distribution system and the transmission system control centres.

-3.2.2 Market participant access
+3.1.4 Market participant access

-Most market participants, such as generators connecting to the transmission system or, in some cases, the distribution system, are required to establish communication with the AESO (SCADA, operational data, and operational voice) and their interconnecting TFO (teleprotection, SCADA, operational voice).
-The utility telecommunication network is an option for market participants to carry these services.
+Most market participants, such as generators connecting to the transmission system or, in some cases, the distribution system, are required to establish communications with the AESO (SCADA, operational data, and operational voice4) and their interconnecting transmission facility owner (teleprotection, SCADA, operational voice).
+For market participants, the utility telecommunication network is an option to carry these services.
 The cost to connect into the utility telecommunication network is paid for by the market participant.
 The AESO supports the services being carried on the utility telecommunication network as a highly available network built, paid for, and maintained for the purposes of operating the AIES.
+Critical generation facilities are being required to leverage the utility telecommunication network to implement network redundancy for essential SCADA and voice communications.